 “I thought that we were banned from visiting Cuba.”
 No, we are not banned from visiting Cuba.
 While Americans face tighter travel restrictions, we are not banned from Cuba.
-The question that seems to repeatedly come up on the travel groups that I am a member of on Facebook is “can I still travel to Cuba?”
+The question seems to repeatedly come up on the travel groups that I am a member of on Facebook, “Can I still travel to Cuba?”
 The answer to that question is a resounding yes!
 Yes, you can still travel to Cuba!
 I know it may seem a bit confusing so let me break it down for you.

 Disclaimer: This post contains affiliate and referral links that might share a percentage of sales with me at no extra cost to you.
 I use those funds to purchase cheap airline tickets, so thank you in advance for helping me travel.

 What changed?
 Since the 1960s the United States has imposed a trade embargo on Cuba.
 While former President Obama was in office he attempted to ease some of the restrictions and mend the frosty relationship between the U.S. and Cuba.
 Now that a new administration is in office, the restrictions are being put back into place.
 In May of 2019 the State Department announced, “going forward, the United States will prohibit US travelers from going to Cuba under the previous ‘group people-to-people educational’ travel authorization.
 In addition, the United States will no longer permit visits to Cuba via passenger and recreational vessels, including cruise ships and yachts, and private and corporate aircraft.”

 Then in October of 2019 commercial airlines were banned from flying into airport outside of Havana.